 Supported by a clinical study grant from the British Heart Foundation, Professor Maciej Tomaszewski and colleagues are conducting a multicentre randomised clinical trial designed to evaluate whether high-performance liquid chromatography-tandem mass spectrometry (HPLC-MS/MS)-based urine analysis may be a cost effective intervention to improve blood pressure control in hypertensive patients.

 Finding a potential target for the treatment for heart failure

 With funding from the British Heart Foundation, Professor Joy Wang and colleagues are investigating how the enzyme prolylcarboxypeptidase (PRCP) acts as a negative regulator of cardiac hypertrophy and heart failure in order to determine whether it is a suitable target for the management of heart failure.

-Hypertension / Biochemical screening for nonadherence is associated with blood pressure reduction and improvement in adherence.
+Article / Biochemical screening for non-adherence is associated with blood pressure reduction and improvement in adherence.

 Professor Maciej Tomaszewski

 Maciej’s research interests focus primarily on genetics and genomics of cardiovascular disorders with a particular emphasis on hypertension and its renal complications.
 He is also interested in sexual dimorphism in cardiovascular risk (why men develop and die of cardiovascular disorders more frequently than age-matched women).